bjalali/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for Course Project of Data Scientist's Toolbox
+This is for Course Project of Data Scientist's Toolbox, by BJalali.